-- Only use a 110V 15 Amp electrical power supply with ground to power the machine.
-Warning: To ensure safety and proper operation, the machine must be grounded.
+- The FL350 Snack Machine must only be installed indoors free from standing water and other electrical hazards. - Only use a 110V 15 Amp electrical power supply with ground to power the FL350.
+Warning: To ensure safety and proper operation, the FL350 must be grounded.
 Do not attempt to remove ground pin from power plug. - Keep clear of robot path during vend cycles (inside cabinet or near robot carriage assembly).
 When vending product, the robot accelerates towards the front center section of the cabinet known as the "Drop Point".
 Standing or looking inside the cabinet while the robot attempts to dispense product may result injury.